Uses a custom API security assessment engine built specifically from the ground up to discover vulnerabilities specific to API deployments.

 Injection flaws (including SQL injection, NoSQL injection, and command injection) involve data that is sent to an interpreter from an untrusted source via a command or query.
 Attackers can send malicious data to trick the interpreter into executing dangerous commands, or allow the attacker to access data without the necessary authorization.

-Headless API deployments, Not all API endpoints are accessible through a web UI or tested during a web app Pentest.
+Easily test headless API deployments because not all API endpoints are accessible through a web UI or tested during a web app pen test.

 Our Solution